 ABOUT

 Hello!
-I am a philosopher of art and an artist, and a Lecturer (assistant professor) in Philosophy at Cardiff University.
+I am a philosopher and an artist.
+My day job is as a Lecturer (assistant professor) in Philosophy at Cardiff University.

-My philosophical work mainly focuses on 'dangerous art': art that constitutes oppression or entrenches structural injustices.
+My specialist area is philosophy of art.
+I'm interested in how artworks and other aesthetic practices have (im)moral properties, and how they mould and sustain social hierarchies.
 Specifically, I argue that visual art is a kind of communication, or speech, and I explore the moral and political implications of this.
-I argue that artworks can perform (oppressive) speech acts, have propositional content, can tell lies, and their meanings are sensitive to curatorial dimensions.
+I argue that artworks can perform (oppressive) speech-acts, have propositional content, can tell lies, and their meanings are sensitive to curatorial dimensions.
 More broadly, I'm interested in the nature of 'aesthetic injustice' - how we might be wronged in a distinctively aesthetic way.

-As a 'first-gen' university student, I am passionate about public engagement and outreach - alongside my teaching, I endeavour to make philosophy accessible and exciting to all.
+As a state-educated and 'first-gen' university student, I am passionate about public engagement and outreach - alongside my teaching, I endeavour to make philosophy accessible and exciting to all.
 I've presented my work on BBC radio, podcasts, YouTube, and I've worked with the Sutton Trust Summer School and guest-lecture for the London Drawing Group.
+In 2024 I was shortlisted for the BBC's New Generation Thinker scheme.

-Before Cardiff, I was a post-doctoral Research Fellow in Philosophy & Art at Peterhouse, University of Cambridge from 2018-2022.
-I was awarded my PhD in Philosophy by Cambridge in 2019.
-Before that, I received a Distinction for the MPhil in Philosophy at Cambridge, and a First Class BA (joint honours) in Fine Art & Philosophy at the University of Reading.
+Before Cardiff, I held a post-doctoral Research Fellowship at the University of Cambridge (2018-2022), where I was also awarded my PhD (2019), and the MPhil in Philosophy for which I gained a Distinction (2014).
+Before Cambridge, I was awarded a First Class BA (joint honours) in Fine Art & Philosophy at the University of Reading.

 I also have an art practice in painting and sonic installation.